Idina Menzel: Early screen appearances (2001–2010)

 Menzel's feature film debut was the 2001 romantic comedy Kissing Jessica Stein in which she had a minor role as a bridesmaid, followed by an uncredited appearance as Linda in the dark comedy Just a Kiss (2002).
 While starring in Wicked, she appeared in the coming-of-age dramedy The Tollbooth (2004), playing main character Sarabeth's (Marla Sokoloff) pregnant sister, Raquel Cohen-Flaxman.

 Menzel starred in her first major film venture in 2005 when she reprised the role of Maureen Johnson in the film adaptation of Rent, directed by Chris Columbus.
 Menzel was one of six original Broadway cast members who returned for the film, including then-husband Taye Diggs.
 Although rumors of a Rent movie had persisted for several years before it was green-lit, Menzel did not consider herself eligible because she assumed A-list Hollywood actors would be preferred if a film version ever materialized, until Columbus approached her directly.
 However, Menzel was the musical's only main female cast member not replaced by a younger actress, despite all actors being several years older than their characters by the time the film was released.
 Menzel felt the film's chemistry benefited from retaining most of the show's original cast.
-Rent was released to mixed reviews and underperformed at the box office, but critics complimented Menzel's performance.
-Entertainment Weekly film critic Owen Gleiberman called Menzel's duet with actress Tracie Thoms (as girlfriend Joanne Jefferson) a highlight.
-IGN's Eric Goldman described Menzel as "incredibly charismatic and fun", although her performance failed to interest him in performance art.
+Rent was released to mixed reviews and underperformed at the box office, but Menzel's performance was highlighted by reviewers for Entertainment Weekly and IGN.
 The following year, Menzel and her castmates were nominated for Best Acting Ensemble at the 11th Critics' Choice Awards.